 In this step, select an object to get data.

-DBEdit supports tables, views, stored procedures, functions, and configured objects (of the CODE type).
+DBEdit supports tables, views, stored procedures, functions, and configured SQL-code objects.

 You can filter objects by schemas:

 Database developers can extend this drop-down list creating query lists to select objects by business areas.